torproject/tor/doc/HACKING/android/Simpleperf.md

    repository and build an Orbot APK (Android Package) file with debugging enabled.
-Make sure that when you build the native content of the Orbot application that you run the `make -C external` command with an additional `DEBUG=1` as paramter to ensure that the Orbot build process does not strip the debug symbols from the Tor binary.
+Make sure that when you build the native content of the Orbot application that you run the `make -C external` command with an additional `DEBUG=1` as parameter to ensure that the Orbot build process does not strip the debug symbols from the Tor binary.

 2. (Optional) Uninstall and clean-up your old Orbot installation that